Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/views.md

 ## Zephyr SDK
-This panel lists the SDK saved in Zephyr Workbench settings
+This panel lists the SDK saved in Workbench for Zephyr settings

 The actions on this panel are:
 - Add Zephyr SDK